Bharathkasyap/Email_Security_Simulation_Azure/README.md

 - SIEM dashboard (Visual alert with severity level)

 ### 🔐 Prevention Techniques
-✅ Use Exchange Transport Rules (ETRs) to block messages with .exe, .js, or foreign domains ✅ Block known malicious domains or country TLDs like .ru, .cn, .tk ✅ Use Regex keyword filters for lottery, win, free, reward, etc.
+- ✅ Use Exchange Transport Rules (ETRs) to block messages with .exe, .js, or foreign domains
+- ✅ Block known malicious domains or country TLDs like .ru, .cn, .tk
+- ✅ Use Regex keyword filters for lottery, win, free, reward, etc.
-✅ Enable Defender for Office 365 to inspect attachments and apply Safe Attachments ✅ Regularly audit and test ETR policies
+- ✅ Enable Defender for Office 365 to inspect attachments and apply Safe Attachments
+- ✅ Regularly audit and test ETR policies

+### 🧯 Incident Response Steps
+- Alert Detected when ETR rule matches suspicious filetype or sender domain—email gets quarantined or rejected.
+- Tier 1 Analyst reviews quarantine logs, identifies scope (how many users received the email).
+- Tier 2 Analyst traces sender domain reputation and blocklist status, updates rules to extend protection if new variants are seen.
+- Containment Actions include blacklisting the domain, tightening ETRs with regex or more precise keywords, and preventing delivery of similar patterns.
+- Recovery and Awareness: Add domain to transport blocklist, alert affected users not to whitelist manually, and update playbooks for future TLD-based threats.

 </details>